dura-sh/dura.earth/docs/durable-identity-protocol.md

 ---
 order: 5
 title: Durable Identity Protocol
-type: Concept Model & Protocols Specs
+type: Model & Specifications
 ---

+## Durable Identities

-## A Securty Protocol for Covergence of Cryptographic Premitive Sequences
+> A Securty Protocol for Covergence of Cryptographic Premitive Sequences

+### Fundementials

-The Durable Identity Protocol details a functional approach to digitially represent an inidivuals intretation of being sure or certain of reality by performing sequences of cryptographic prematives reflective of their sensativity to background knoweledge, relational trees, and situational perceptions while determining how sure they are of another human applicable to certain engagement, keeping a unique record of the results for reference.
-Over a nominal time period with a cirtical mass of records, a chartable maxtrix meshed patterns converge in-such a way that unique record ownership can be proven without any agreed upon public or centralized reference point.
-Providing a durable software solution proof of identity in a distributed fashion without realying on a federation.
+The Durable Identity Protocol details a functional approach for replication of an inidivuals certainty of another person in an instance like we do in reality.
+Done so by performing sequences of cryptographic prematives for mapping their sensativity to background knoweledge, relational tree structure, and situational perceptions applicable to certain engagement with the other individual.
+If engagement commences, a record of the the exchange results accessible only to the parties involved is created for reference.
+As a cirtical mass of records are created, a chartable maxtrix of records is inheriently created unique to each indivual through their relational tree, that is to say, "I know a guy who knows a guy."
+Details on this are outlined in the [Dura Network Protocol](/docs/dura-network-protool) specification.
+Designed to strive for equivalence to the reality of deterministical probability a person will engage with an unknown individual, an eventual converge of these records provides proof-of-ownership without any centralized choke point, public records maintance, or governing feederation.
+The Durable Indentity Protocol provides the [trustworthiness](Software_trustworthiness) in [software durability](https://en.wikipedia.org/wiki/Software_durability) as a surety of how inidviuals trust each other in reality.

-## Surety

-> A durablility-driven cryptographic premitives sequencing that implements the [double cryptographic ratchet](https://whispersystems.org/docs/specifications/doubleratchet/) where identification is certain prior to a message exchanges.

-### Setup

-#### Notation
+### Document Notation

 This document uses \$`\parallel`$ to represent string concatenation.
 When $`\parallel`$ appears on the right hand side of an $`=`$ it means that the inputs are concatenated.
 When $`\parallel`$ appears on the left hand